3a4oT/ya-swift-html-xml-parser/README.md

 | **Concurrency**       | Provides an actor for uncommon thread-safe parsing needs. | Thread-safety is managed by the user.                 |
 | **Ideal Use Case**    | Fast data extraction and scraping where a minimal API is sufficient. | Projects that need to modify the DOM, or where a pure-Swift dependency is required. |

-In short, choose **ya-swift-html-xml-parser** for a lightweight tool focused on fast data extraction.
+In short, choose **YaXHParser** for a lightweight tool focused on fast data extraction.
 Choose **[SwiftSoup](https://github.com/scinfu/SwiftSoup)** when you need a comprehensive, pure-Swift toolkit for more complex DOM manipulation.

 ## Local Development